 Geography analyzes the deep interconnections between people and our environments – from forests to farms to cities.
-The Department of Geography, part of the Indiana University College of Arts and Sciences, offers the opportunity to study with internationally known faculty who conduct cutting-edge research in the field.
+The Department of Geography, which is part of the College of Arts and Sciences, offers the opportunity to study with internationally known faculty who conduct cutting-edge research in the field.

 The Department of Geography offers two degrees: the Bachelor of Science (B.S.) and the Bachelor of Arts (B.A.).
 The two options begin the same, making it easy to adjust your path as your interests develop.
 Both allow you to select a concentration to develop a deeper understanding of a specific topic or set of issues.